 It’s tough being an entrepreneurial mom.
 It can get stressful coordinating childcare, work at the home office, housekeeping, and a social life.
-Some entrepreneurial endeavors are more profitable than others, and some depend on the amount of time and effort put into them.
+Some entrepreneurial endeavors are more profitable than others.
+And, some depend on the amount of time and effort put into them.
 They all depend on a mom’s interests, talents, abilities, availability, and resources.
-Below are some of the best jobs for moms:
+Therefore, below are some of the best jobs for moms:

 Figure Out What You Really Want to Do

 Top mom businesses and career roles are those that relate to their interests and passions, that pay well, and that can be done in flexible schedules.

 SizzleIt! founder and entrepreneur Scott Gerber recommends entrepreneurs, including moms, focus on one business enterprise and not get sidetracked by too many different opportunities.
 They need to stick to things they like and can sustain an interest in for the long term.
 Also, he suggests being able to articulate the business concept in 30 seconds — a very abbreviated elevator pitch — and surrounding themselves with advisors and mentors to figure out what they truly want to do.

 April Peveteaux, writing for The Stir, says the best jobs for moms don’t require scrambling for childcare, commuting, or have pay discrimination.
 She says jobs that are meaningful are important to moms who are spending time away from children.

 Charyn Pfeuffer of Payscale.com says jobs and enterprises that work for working mothers pay well even for part time hours.
 And, they allow a flexible schedule, provide paid maternity leave, and/or have good daycare benefits.
 An insurance role meets some of these criteria, with well-paid work from home which may also provide benefits.
 Using lead aggregation services like Quote Wizard to find customers frees up busy moms’ time and energy to work more efficiently and be available for family obligations.